-Each of these are real-life examples of errors I have spotted which could be rectified easily had the writer read the work aloud, indeed some were spotted most effectively as the software read the words to me.
+Each of these are real-life examples of errors I have spotted which could be rectified easily had the writer read the work aloud.
+Indeed I spotted some as software read the words on a web page to me.

 Breaking them down

-A few days ago I woke early to practice my yoga exercises, trouble is my wife found me locked in position where I had fallen asleep, rising early was not a good idea after all.
+A few days ago I woke early to practice my yoga exercises, trouble is my wife found me locked in place where I had fallen asleep.
+Rising early was not a good idea after all.
 It is likely the writer meant to say “…practicing yoga from an early age can overcome various health problems…” another acceptable phase is “since early in your life”.
 This is certainly one of those mistakes another person would have spotted reading aloud.

-The words “Mediterranean diet” are used incorrectly because it is a direct article, so should always be referred to as “the Mediterranean diet”.
-Truth is too many people are getting lazy with their use of direct or indirect articles at the current time and forgetting that nouns must always be prefixed by “a”, “an”, or ‘the”.
+The words “Mediterranean diet” are incorrectly used.
+A direct article is used.
+It should always be referred to as “the Mediterranean diet”.
+Truth is too many people are getting lazy with their use of direct or indirect articles.
+Nouns must always be prefixed by “a”, “an”, or ‘the”.
 We normally speak “the truth” and of course inserting “the” before “paranormal activity” in the next phrase is a case of superfluous usage.
 Most men do prefer a beautiful girlfriend and that particular sentence came using “the men” which is not required.

 Of course “they” should pass it on “to” following generations, this is an example of people dropping those vitally important little words from their sentences, the ones most commonly dropped are “it”, “is” “in”, “at”, “or”, “and”, and “to”.
-If writers read their article out loud they would realise that these little words are actually missing, it is easy to make a slip in your typing and it can be tough to pick these errors up without reading the words out loud.
+If writers read their article out loud they would realise that these little words are actually missing.
+It is easy to make a slip in your typing.
+Editors may find it tough to identify these errors without reading the words out loud.

-Switching word order can make a lot of difference as in “we are not enough civilized for Facebook” we may not be enough civilised but we should be civilised enough, such a simple slip.
-My reading software catches so many of these in my writing and the worst aspect here it that this is normally the type of error you need another person to find for you, because you will always read the sentence as it should be not as it actually is.
+Switching word order can make a lot of difference as in “we are not enough civilized for Facebook”.
+We may not be ‘enough civilised’ but should be ‘civilised enough’.
+Such a simple slip.
+My reading software catches so many of these errors when I make them in my writing.
+The worst aspect here it that this is normally the type of error you need another person to find for you.
+The reason, you will always read the sentence as you planned it, not as it actually is.

-The last one of these would certainly have been found by reading it out loud “… it melt my lipstick away” the words seem to me to be in past tense so the word should be “melted”, but if the sentence were in current tense then “melts” would be appropriate, but the verb melt is always affected by the tense it is used in and when it becomes a noun it is “melting”.
-Misuse should be clearer from reading aloud.
+The last one of these would certainly have been found by reading it out loud “… it melt my lipstick away” the words look to be in past tense.
+“Melted” being correct.
+On the other-hand, if the sentence were in current tense then “melts” would be appropriate.
+The verb ‘melt’ is always affected by the tense in which it is used.
+When it becomes a noun it is “melting”.
+Misuse is clearer from reading aloud.